maureen-james/gurus/README.md

 * CSS - which was used to style the pages incuding the left aside navigation bar.

-* FIREBASE - Which was used to host our project.

-* JAVASCRIPT - which was used to make our buttons interactive.
+* JAVASCRIPT AND JQUERY - which was used to make our buttons interactive.

 ## Reference
 * Materialize CSS